Chronic pain after surgery

 Inguinal (groin) hernia is a common condition with an incidence of six per cent to 12 per cent in adult males.
 It affects men more often that women.
 The condition presents as a lump in the groin, due to a protrusion of intestine through a weakness in the abdominal wall in the groin.
 This lump can affect daily activities and is often, but not always, painful.

-Surgery to repair inguinal hernia is one of the most commonly performed operations: in 2010, 71,000 operations were conducted in England alone (93 per cent of these operations were done in men).
-The type of operation can vary, some surgeons use key-hole or laparoscopic surgery rather than an open incision.
+Surgery to repair inguinal hernia is one of the most commonly performed operations.
+Some surgeons use key-hole or laparoscopic surgery rather than an open incision.
 A mesh is often used to repair the abdominal wall weakness, secured in places either using stiches, glue or staples.
-There is a small risk that the nerves in the groin can become irritated or inflamed by the implant (or internal stiches).
+There is a small risk that the nerves in the groin can become irritated or inflamed by the implant or internal stiches.

 Pain after chest surgery

-When you consider what is involved in surgically entering the chest (thoracotomy), it is not surprising that many patients suffer long-term pain afterwards.
+When you consider what is involved in surgically opening the chest (thoracotomy), it is not surprising that many patients suffer long-term pain afterwards.
 In order to gain access to the chest, the surgeon has to either remove part of a rib or spread the ribs apart.
-This inevitably causes damage to bone and nerves.
-There are nerves (the intercostal nerves) that lie along the ribs and are liable to injury, which might be quite subtle and need not involve being cut through.
+This inevitably causes damage to bone and nerves lying along the ribcage.

 Experience suggests that many of the worst pain syndromes may be caused by partial nerve injury – thus it may be that a ‘clean’ cut of the nerve has a better long-term outcome, although this can result in numbness and loss of sensation.
 Although pain after chest surgery is fairly common, the severity of pain varies.
 In one study, 15 per cent of patients with chronic pain after chest surgery were sufficiently troubled to warrant referral to a pain clinic.